 - Information about engagement opportunities (e.g., PACCE)

 - Discussion of diversity issues

 - A participation requirement.
 Students are required to attend/participate in a minimum of three events or activities during the semester (may count participation in one meeting of a student organization as one event).

 - All sections must contain:

-A total of 13–21 credits.
-At UW-Platteville, the competencies are comprised of the basic skills:
+A total of 13–17 credits.
+At UW-Platteville, these basic competencies are comprised of the following skills: